 Additional Tips for Buttering

 Hopefully, you have found your desired snowboard for buttering.
-Here I’m also sharing a few tips and tricks that could be helpful to you:
+Here are a few tips and tricks that could be helpful to you:

 - Loosen your knees so you are more flexible.